5G vs. 4G – A Side-by-Side Comparison

 As 5G continues its gradual rollout, a question lingers: What exactly are the performance differences between 5G vs. 4G?

-We first addressed 5G – its current status and future direction – in a previous blog post a few months back.
+We first addressed 5G – its current status and future direction – in a previous blog post.
 At the time, there were more questions than answers.
 We saw concerns about bandwidth and how it could affect battery life.
 There were doubts about the need for local storage, due to faster 5G speeds.
 Some worry even came about 5G pushing up the cost of high-end smartphones.

 Our answer was simple: 5G is worth the potential risks and, someday, we’ll ask how we ever survived without it.
 To further put these fears to rest, we detailed five edge design considerations for the 5G era.